 National Academy for State Health Policy (NASHP)—January 2011

-Fifteen state teams were brought together by the NASHP to form a Consortium to Advance Medical Homes for Medicaid and Children's Health Insurance Program (CHIP) Participants.
-These states will work together to develop and implement policies that increase Medicaid and CHIP program participants' access to high performing medical homes.
-This past spring, the kick-off meeting was held for the 15 participating states (Alabama, Colorado, Maryland, Massachusetts, Michigan, Minnesota, New Mexico, New York, North Carolina, Oklahoma, Oregon, Pennsylvania, Rhode Island, Vermont and Washington); the blog post—Constructive Ideas from Medical Home Builders—features an interview with NASHP policy analyst Jason Buxbaum about the Consortium states' medical homes projects.
+Fifteen state teams, including Massachusetts, were brought together by the NASHP to form a Consortium to Advance Medical Homes for Medicaid and Children's Health Insurance Program (CHIP) Participants.
+These states worked together to develop and implement policies that increase Medicaid and CHIP program participants' access to high performing medical homes.
+For more information, see the blog post, Constructive Ideas from Medical Home Builders, and the report, Building Medical Homes: Lessons from Eight States with Emerging Programs.

 Massachusetts Patient-Centered Medical Home Initiative

 In December 2010, the Massachusetts Executive Office of Health and Human Services selected 46 practices to participate in an initiative aimed to transform all primary care practices in Massachusetts into patient- centered medical homes by 2015.
 Practices follow a 3-year transformation plan and are expected to master 12 core competencies.
 Thirty-two practices are now receiving enhanced payment in exchange for meeting medical home recognition standards.
 For more information, visit the NASHP Massachusetts information page.